The distribution function of the average iron charge state at 1 AU: from a bimodal wind to ICME identification: Introduction

-In this paper we study the distribution function of $\langle Q_{Fe}\rangle$ measured by SWICS on board ACE.
+In this article we study the distribution function of $\langle Q_{Fe}\rangle$ measured by the Solar Wind Ion Composition Spectrometer (SWICS) instrument \cite{Gloeckler_1998_SWICS} on board the Advance Composition Explorer (ACE).
 Our first aim is to check if the bi-Gaussian function is able to separate each contribution from the slow and fast winds.
 We also study the relevance of ICMEs in the solar wind sample and how the bimodal approach is related with the solar cycle.
 Section \ref{sec:data} describes the data set used in the study.
-Section \ref{sec:approach} applies the bi-Gaussian approach to the distribution function of the $\langle Q_{Fe}\rangle$ at 1 AU, first to the whole data sample and then to a reduced data sample, after removing ICMEs and outliers from the bulk solar wind.
-Then, in section \ref{sec:outliers_ICMEs} we analyze the outliers of the sample, comparing to previously identified ICMEs.
-Finally, section \ref{sec:conclusions} details our conclusions.
+Section \ref{sec:approach} applies the bi-Gaussian approach to the distribution function of $\langle Q_{Fe}\rangle$ at 1 AU, first to the whole data sample and then to a reduced data sample, after removing ICMEs and outliers from the bulk solar wind.
+Then, in Section \ref{sec:outliers_ICMEs} we analyze the outliers of the sample, comparing to previously identified ICMEs.
+Finally, Section \ref{sec:conclusions} details our conclusions.